 Lowbrook Academy has extensive assessment and support systems in place to ensure favourable outcomes for Vulnerable Children and results reflect the impact in educational attainment of pupil premium funding.

-Although RAISE Online data is not yet available for academic year 2015-16, we can see from our internal tracking, that all children receiving Pupil Premium Funding are working above national expectations and the vast majority 'at' or 'above' their class mean.
+Through analysing our internal tracking system Target Tracker, we can see that all children receiving Pupil Premium Funding are working above national expectations and the vast majority 'at' or 'above' their class mean.
 An example tracker is shown below: